thiagocrepaldi/DLfs/README.md

 This is just an initial prototype, so only a few variations of OS, CUDA and Github projects were tested.
 In special:

 * Only the development branches of the listed projects above were tested
+  * Stable releases should work, as long as dependencies are properly satisfied by `scripts/101_install_python_deps.sh`

+* The following OS + CUDA environments were tested
+  * Ubuntu 20.04 + CUDA 11.3.1 (nvidia:cuda base image)
-* Only Ubuntu 20.04 + CUDA 11.3.1 and Ubuntu 22.04 + CUDA 11.7.1 were tested
+  * Ubuntu 20.04 + CUDA 11.7.0 (ACPT base image)
+  * Ubuntu 22.04 + CUDA 11.7.1 (nvidia:cuda base image)

-* Only CUDA builds are supported.
-ROCM and CPU-only were not tested
+* Only CUDA builds are supported
+  * ROCM and CPU-only might work, but were not tested

+* The following python versions are supported:
+  * 3.8
+  * 3.9
-* Only Python 3.9 and 3.10 were tested
+  * 3.10 were tested
-  * Any version >= 3.7 should work, if `scripts/install_python_deps.sh` succeeds
+  * Any version >= 3.7 should work, if `scripts/101_install_python_deps.sh` succeeds

 * Each project may have custom build flags, but they are not exposed to docker_build.sh yet
-  * Some flags are available as `ARG` at `Dockerfile` and can be manually overriden
+  * Some flags are available as `ARG` at `Dockerfile` and can be manually overridden
-  * Others flags are directly hard-coded to the `RUN` at `Dockerfile` and probably should be refactored into `ARG` arguments.
+  * Others flags are directly hard-coded to the `RUN` at `Dockerfile` or each project's bash script

 * There is no official pre-built docker images from Microsoft
   * The plan is to have nightly builds publishing Docker images with latest development branches